Exrelativity/population-census-app/README.md

 # Population Census App

+This a web applictaion created using django framework, demostrating to a minimum extent important features of django framework

 ## Requirement

-Python 3.8
+Python 3.8 and basic knowledge of how to setup a react application

+## Implementation

--To run create a venv, set database configuration and run
+To run create a venv, set database configuration and run migration before and stating the main app using

-using

 ```
 py manage.py runserver